Property security: how it works with a home loan

 Can you change your property security?

-A $40,000 mistake: Why the wrong long structure could cost you dearly
+A $40,000 mistake: The property security mis-step that could cost you dearly

 When you've obtained your loan, ensure that your repayments are made on time.
 Remember that if you experience financial difficulties and cannot meet your loan obligations, contact your lender first to agree on a solution.